bluesillybeard/Pinc/readme.md

 - Software rasterizer (Low Priority)

 ## Planned supported platforms
+- freeBSD
+    - this should be quite easy.
+I just need an install to test it on.
 - Win32 API / windows
 - Coacoa / macos
+    - I do not own a mac so this probably a ways off.
+- Haiku
+    - They have an X11 compatibility layer so this shouldn't be too hard
 - Andriod (Low Priority)
 - IOS (Low Priority)
-- Xbox (Low Priority)
-- Nintendo switch (Low Priority)
-    - There seems to be a lack of info on how this could be done.
 - Wayland (Low Priority)

 ## Planned supported platforms in the far future
 None of these are going to be implemented any time soon - if ever.
 - Playstation 4/5
-- BSD
-    - BSD might already work (due to X11), however it is not tested.
-- Haiku
+- Xbox (Low Priority)
-    - They have an X11 compatibility layer so I'm not too worried at the moment
+- Nintendo switch (Low Priority)
+    - There seems to be a lack of info on how this could be done.

 ## Other planned features
 - ability to access native API interactions and convert native objects to/from pinc objects